-Never include personal information, that can be used by fraudsters, such as full address, national insurance number or bank details.
+Never include personal information, on your CV, which can be used by fraudsters, such as your full address, National Insurance number, date of birth or bank details.

 Always remember to concentrate on what you can offer the company, not the other way around.
 Remember also to refer to the job advert or description to make sure you highlight your relevant skills and experience.
 Don’t be scared to think outside the box: you may have done voluntary work or community projects and learned valuable transferable skills in the process.

 This is arguably one of the most key areas on your CV.
 Always keep in mind the following points when writing it:

 1. How does your experience fit in with your employer’s needs?

 2. Have you received any recognition or awards for your work in the past, e.g., Employee of the month?

 3. Do you have any relevant statistics or figures that demonstrate your achievements?